-Very open Irish economy vulnerable to weakening global outlook, including FDI inflows

-- High inflation and rising interest rates will weigh on Irish activity, as elsewhere - Very reliant on energy imports so could be impacted by disruptions to European gas supplies - Covid-19 retreats as a risk, but concerns remain about possible new variants - Changed EU-UK relationship has impacted Irish trade.
+- Very open Irish economy vulnerable to weakening global outlook, including FDI inflows, with concerns about downsizing in the tech sector in particular given big presence in Ireland - High inflation and rising interest rates will weigh on Irish activity in 2023, as elsewhere - Very reliant on energy imports so could be impacted by disruptions to European gas supplies - Covid-19 retreats as a risk, but concerns remain about possible new variants - Changed EU-UK relationship has impacted Irish trade.
 Issues remain over NI Protocol - Changes to US corporation (Gilti) tax regime still possible, with negative impact on FDI here - Supply constraints in new house building activity, with output still at low levels, falling starts - Other capacity constraints emerging labour, electricity, water, infrastructure, planning laws - Competitiveness issues high house prices, high rents, high personal taxes, high wages & prices - Credit constrained tight lending rules, on-going deleveraging, subdued credit demand

 Note: All Irish data in tables are sourced from the CSO unless otherwise stated.
 Non-Irish data are from the IMF, OECD and Thomson Financial.
 Irish forecasts are from AlB Economic Research Unit.
 This presentation is for information purposes and is not an invitation to deal.
 The information is believed to be reliable but is not guaranteed.
 Any expressions of opinions are subject to change without notice.
 This presentation is not to be reproduced in whole or in part without prior permission.
 In the Republic of Ireland it is distributed by Allied Irish Banks, p.l.c.
-In the UK it is distributed by Allied Irish Banks, pl. and Allied Irish Banks (GB).
-In Northern Ireland it is distributed by Allied Irish Banks, pl.c. is regulated by the Central Bank of Ireland.
+In the UK it is distributed by Allied Irish Banks, p.l.c. and Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.
 Allied Irish Bank (GB) and Allied Irish Bank (NI) are trade marks used under licence by AlB Group (UK) p.l.c. (a wholly owned subsidiary of Allied Irish Banks, p.l.c.), incorporated in Northern Ireland.
 Registered Office 92 Ann Street, Belfast BT1 3HH.
 Registered Number NI 018800.
-Authorized by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 In the United States of America, Allied Irish Banks, p.l.c., New York Branch, is a branch licensed by the New York State Department of Financial Services.
 Deposits and other investment products are not FDIC insured, they are not guaranteed by any bank and they may lose value.
 Please note that telephone calls may be recorded in line with market practice.